Our Executive Committee, our standing committees, and our volunteer leaders

 For over 30 years, husband and business partner, Mike, and I have shared a solar powered home in the forest.
 As VP of Sierra Club’s solar partner, Solar Winds Power Systems, I have been active in working on renewable energy legislation in Michigan and happily able to enjoy opportunities to demonstrate the aspects of becoming energy independent.

-Nancy Appel, Executive Committee Secretary & Recorder, Membership Committee Chair, Programs & Events Committee Member
+Nancy Appel, Executive Committee Secretary & Recorder, Member of Communications and Outreach Committee and Programs & Events Committee

 I’ve always loved our Earth.
 Even as a young child I got outdoors as often as I could to embrace the breeze and the beauty.
 In the 1980s I got all my friends and roommates to recycle with me.
 After practicing as a registered dietitian for 23 years (BS cum laude, MSU) I’m shifting my focus to climate change and how I can help.

 I’ve canvassed for Clean Water Action and political candidates, served on the Board at church, initiated journal clubs, led seminars, and facilitated an EarthCare Team.
 As an experienced teacher, speaker, salesperson, and health professional, I believe I will contribute productively to the SWMG.

 Raymond Mickus, Executive Committee Member, Political Committee Chair

 I live in Marshall and work as a probate attorney in Calhoun County.
 I became active with SWMG because of my strong commitment toward environmental issues.
 I believe I could contribute even more to the Group as a member of the Executive Committee.